 Key Opportunities

-Community Focus
+Online Community & Gaming Focus

 Microtransactions

 Discord is already enabling microtransactions within servers for game publishing.
 There is a significant opportunity to increase that capability.
 For example, some communities run a VIP server, where users can pay a monthly fee for exclusive stock trading tips and advice.
-However, if everything runs through third-party integrations like PayPal, Twitch, and Patreon, Discord doesn’t get a cut of those transactions.
+However, if everything runs through third-party integrations like PayPal, Twitch, and Patreon, Discord doesn't get a cut of those transactions.
 Building integrations directly into Discord is a key opportunity for the platform to fully monetize the potential of microtransactions on the platform.
-Without those additional levers for user monetization Discord will continue to capture a fraction of the value that other social platforms do.
+Without those additional levers for user monetization, Discord will continue to capture a fraction of the value that other social platforms do.

 Key Risks